No Drill Storage Ideas for Renters

 No Drill Storage Ideas Renters Can Use Without Damaging Walls

 No drill storage ideas renters can use are helpful when you need more space but do not want to make holes in walls, cabinets, doors, or tile.
-With adhesive hooks, over-door racks, tension rods, freestanding shelves, and slim carts, renters can add useful storage without making permanent changes.
+With adhesive hooks, over-door organizers, tension rods, freestanding shelves, slim carts, baskets, and under-bed bins, renters can add useful storage without making permanent changes.

 Storage is one of the biggest problems in small rentals.
 Many apartments have limited closets, small bathrooms, narrow kitchens, and very little entryway space.
 But if your lease limits drilling, you need storage ideas that are removable, lightweight, and easy to take with you when you move.